KevinChngJY/stock_advisor_bot/README.md

 | 12221 | 1 | 1 | 0 | 1 |
 | 23123 | 1 | 1 | 0 | 0 |

+"1" is the feature expected by User, "0" is the feature not expected by user

 Above is illustrating the databse, not the full list.
 The full list of features as follows:
 **Price/Volume**
 1) Current Price